Bellows Falls woman arrested for heroin sales

 He declined to say whether there were other active investigations into drug dealing in Bellows Falls.

-McAllister is related to Zachariah McAllister, he said, a convicted Westminster drug dealer who lead law enforcement on a two-state chase in September 2019, and is now serving time in a federal prison.
+Brown said McAllister is related to Zachariah McAllister, a convicted Westminster drug dealer who lead law enforcement on a two-state chase in September 2019, and is now serving time in a federal prison.

+Elizabeth McAllister had previous drug convictions, in 1995 and more recently in 2015.
+She was on probation at the time of her arrest on Thursday night.

+Two teenagers were found in her apartment at the time of the police search warrant into her home on Thursday, but Judge John Treadwell failed to find probable cause to support a charge of cruelty to a child.